cathmac/Sprott/README.md

 and many, many more!
 I also chose to complete a few electives from the Business Analytics conceentration, particulary around project management, business analytics and data science seminar.

-This repository houses the coursework I chose to share publicly, plus my occassional tinkering.
+This repository houses the coursework I chose to share publicly, plus my occassional tinkering around.